- November 9, 2016

 About

-Beholder is a single player role playing game with a drama theme.
+Beholder is a single player role playing game with drama and violence themes.
 It was developed by Alawar Stargaze (Warm Lamp Games) and was released on November 9, 2016.
-It received mostly positive reviews from critics and positive reviews from players.
+It received positive reviews from both critics and players.

 - Engaging and thought-provoking storyline with multiple endings based on player choices.